 The Language Centre began in the 1980s when Elders started to realise that their language was dying out and English was more dominant.
 People from the Stolen Generation came back to their communities and couldn’t speak their language.

 “The Elders founded the Language Centre to make sure that future generations can learn to speak the language,” Knut explains.
 “It’s probably one of the last things that people have of their traditional heritage.
 The land was taken away and culture was lost.
 And language was strongly discouraged through colonisation.
 So for the Elders it’s really important to see young people learn the language again.”

 The Language Centre

 The Mirima Language Centre manages a number of initiatives, including their early childhood program, the Miriwoong Language Nest.
 The Language Nest runs 32 throughout the week, reaching the local communities and beyond.
 The Centre also provides language classes for the general public, programs for disengaged kids, a bilingual radio program and a small library of bilingual books.
-The Language Nest, which Australian Ethical is proud to support this year through a Community Grant, is one of the most important and successful programs.
+The Language Nest, which Australian Ethical was proud to support last year through a Community Grant, is one of the most important and successful programs.

 “The Language Nest started with 30 kids and last year we had 400 kids that we are able to reach each week,” says Knut.
 “In a town like Kununurra with a population of 5,000, that’s a massive scale.”